Al Hakam (newspaper): Significance

 Prior to the launch of Al Hakam, the press coverage on the Ahmadiyya Muslim Community would only come from the external papers of India, not affiliated to the Community.
 However, as the late Rev. Dr Spencer Lavan of McGill University in Montreal noted,The creation of Al Hakam... helped bridge the information gap...
 While the significance of the Panjab press in affecting public opinion during this period is only now being studied, the contribution which Ahmadi publications made, in spite of the limited number of copies per issue, must have been significant in spreading the Ahmadi position to the Urdu reading public.

-In 1934, when Al Hakam relaunched after one of the intervals, Hazrat Mirza Bashiruddin Mahmud Ahmad, the second worldwide head of the Ahmadiyya Muslim Jamaat, wrote a message:Al Hakam is the very first newspaper of the Community.
+In 1934, when Al Hakam relaunched after one of the intervals, Mirza Bashiruddin Mahmud Ahmad, the second worldwide head of the Ahmadiyya Muslim Jamaat, wrote a message:Al Hakam is the very first newspaper of the Community.
 The service it was able to render, which Al Badr was also able to in the later years of the Promised Messiah's life, cannot be attained by any other newspaper, even if millions of rupees are spent in its pursuit.
 Whether Al Hakam survives in its physical form or not, I wish to say that its name shall live forever.
 No extraordinary task of the Community can be achieved without mentioning it as it contains the history of this Community.Al Hakam played a significant role in recording the early history of the Ahmadiyya Community.
-Hence, wherever Hazrat Mirza Ghulam Ahmad went or spoke, it would be recorded in Al Hakam.
-Al Hakam would also contain, what Ahmadis considered, the latest divine revelations, dreams and visions to Hazrat Mirza Ghulam Ahmad.
-Many articles of the pioneers of the Community would be published, including articles written by Hazrat Mirza Ghulam Ahmad.
+Hence, wherever Mirza Ghulam Ahmad went or spoke, it would be recorded in Al Hakam.
+Al Hakam would also contain, what Ahmadis considered, the latest divine revelations, dreams and visions to Mirza Ghulam Ahmad.
+Many articles of the pioneers of the Community would be published, including articles written by Mirza Ghulam Ahmad.
 In 1901, the newspaper Al Badr also took on this responsibility.